vmanoj1996/mpu9250-Platform-IO-mbed-library/README.md

 # mpu9250-library
 Library for interfacing mpu9250 with Mbed supported boards.

 Takes in Raw Accelerometer and Gyro Readings and applies complementary filter to get Pitch and Roll.
+It cannot get yaw angle!!

 Tested with ST-Nucleo F446RE board